ayuprac/Fertilizer_recommendation_models/README.md

 # 🌱 Fertilizer Recommendation Model

 A machine learning-based approach to recommend fertilizers using multiple classification algorithms.
 This project focuses on comparing model performance rather than deployment.
+Models are compared using accuracy and other relevant evaluation metrics.

 ---